docarray/docarray/docs/advanced/document-store/milvus.md

-Consider Documents with embeddings `[0,0,0]` up to ` [9,9,9]` where the Document with embedding `[i,i,i]` has as tag `price` with value `i`.
+Consider Documents with embeddings `[0,0,0]` up to ` [9,9,9]` where the Document with embedding `[i,i,i]` has a tag `price` with value `i`.
 We can create such an example with the following code:

 ```python
 from docarray import Document, DocumentArray